Timeless ruins, exceptional food and lush landscapes

 You're in for a treat this morning as we have another great animal encounter today.
 After breakfast, we'll pay a visit to the Udawalwe Elephant Transit Home which is a refuge for elephants that have been affected by the human-elephant conflict.
 After rehabilitation, the elephants are released back into the wild, many into the Udawalawe National Park.
 This provides the opportunity to see the orphans being fed, and also to see wild elephants in a stunning setting.

-Next, we’ll start our journey to Weligama, but we’ll stop en-route to discover one of Sri Lanka's favorite ingredients.
+Next, we’ll start our journey to Mirrissa, but we’ll stop en-route to discover one of Sri Lanka's favourite ingredients.
 Buffalo curd.
 Served in bright terracotta pots with thick, golden treacle, it’s often eaten as a snack, as an accompaniment to meals or as a dessert.
 Sri Lankan's are famed for their sweet tooth and this is about as sweet as it gets.

 As we journey further south, we’ll visit some local fisherman to learn about their craft, and how their lives have changed after the tsunami.
 We’ll have a chance to connect with a family over a fresh seafood lunch - a wonderful crab curry is likely to be on the menu.